mohanvedase/Ingress_Path_Based_Routing/README.md

 # Ingress_Path_Based_Routing
-This project provides a simple example of how to implement path-based routing in Kubernetes using Nginx Ingress.
-It's a great starting point for understanding how to manage multiple microservices under a single domain.
+This project demonstrates path-based routing in Kubernetes using Nginx Ingress.
+It creates five microservices and exposes them through a single entry point with different paths.
+Nginx Ingress Controller translates Ingress rules into configurations to route traffic to the appropriate backend service.
+An Elastic Load Balancer can be integrated for external access.

 ## Architecture
 ![Demo-project - Page 1 (1)](https://github.com/user-attachments/assets/dd3b012f-76ad-48f9-9d91-37aad71d6553)